NHACP-IF/NHACP-specification/nhacp-specification.md

 MUST be included in the CRC calculation.
 If the CRC field is zero, then then the CRC was not computed and the packet MUST NOT be rejected by the receiver due to a CRC failure.
-If CRC error detection is enabled, the network adapter MUST compute the CRC for frames sent to the adapter to the receiver.
+If CRC error detection is enabled, the network adapter MUST compute the CRC for frames sent to the receiver.
 Client applications MAY choose to ignore CRC at any time.

 No further framing is provided.
 The receiver should ignore partial or corrupted (if checked) messages and signal an error to the operator